⏱️ 6 minute read

 Remaining Work Profit

-- Remaining Work is defined as the difference between remaining revenue and remaining cost of a project.
-It is calculated using Remaining Work Billable Value of Service and Remaining Work Cost.
+Remaining Work is defined as the difference between remaining revenue and remaining cost of a project.
+It's calculated using Remaining Work Billable Value of Service and Remaining Work Cost.

 - Remaining Work Billable Value of Service = $800